pzhaonet/bookdownplus/readme.md

 Now it is time to witness the miracles.
 With the following magic trick you will see what bookdownplus can do.

 Chinese users can run the following codes, and go and have a coffee break.
-When you come back, you will get more than 20 demo books generated from available tempaltes, each in .pdf, .doc, .html, and .epub formats, in `_book/`:
+When you come back, you will get more than 20 demo books generated from available templates, each in .pdf, .doc, .html, and .epub formats, in `_book/`:

 ``` r
 bd()